Lolontle/Voice123-test/README.md

 6. Worked on other functionality like the pagination, highlight .etc
 7. Styling

+# Worklog

+1. I did wate about 3 hours refactoring my method of fetching and displaying data

 # Future Improvements and recommendations

 1. I wish I had built a custom paginator